 Preheat oven to 350 degrees F. Spray or lightly oil a 22" x 15" x 1" cookie sheet or pan large enough to hold about 10 cups of granola by the end of it.

 Mix dry ingredients in a large bowl.
-Bring wet ingredients to a low simmer in a pan, then pour over the dry ingredients, mix well.
+Bring wet ingredients to a low simmer in a pan, then pour over the dry ingredients, mix well so that it's all evenly incorporated.
 Spread the mixture evenly into the pan.
 Bake for 30 minutes.

 Turn the mixture carefully.
 Add (up to) about 5 cups of some mix of extras evenly across the cookie sheet and turn the whole mixture again.
 Bake for 15 more minutes.
 Cool.
 Makes about 8 cups granola.